 The crust-mantle discontinuity is marked by a transition from high-amplitude reflections to a much lower-amplitude seismic signature; it is difficult to define a sharp Moho discontinuity with this dataset.
 This transition features an increase in seismic impedance and is located between 9.5-12 s TWT (peak wiggles in Fig. 4).
 The Moho is shallower and more difficult to define in the northern sector where it appears slightly above 10 s.
-It seems rather flat until it starts deepening to the SE, at 120 km distance to the N of the Central System.
-Below the Central System a clear step is found, differentiating the crust-mantle boundary in two parts.
-From the north, the gentle deepening continues until 180 km distance, just below the northern edge of the Central System.
-At this point, the deepest Moho position is found below the highest elevation of the mountain range, where two traces show high-amplitude reflectivity at 12 s TWT.
-The Moho shallows again southwards until 230 km distance, where it becomes almost flat again, featuring depths of 10 s TWT until the end of the profile.
+Following the abrupt end of the crustal reflectivity from the north, we observe a slight fluctuation around 10 s TWT until 180 km distance along profile.
+Below the Central System a clear step is found, and we might speculate on a possible Moho doubling.
+At this point, below the highest elevation of the mountain range, the highest reflectivity is extending down to 12s TWT, possibly marking the presence of a deep Moho.
+Then it shallows southwards until 230 km distance, where it becomes almost flat again, featuring depths of 10 s TWT until the end of the profile.

 As expected, the mantle is more transparent than the crust and reflections are scattered and less abundant.
 In general, the northern sector is characterized by slightly higher reflectivity than the central and southern area.
-A reflection at 13-14 s

-TWT is visible at different places along the profile.
-It features higher amplitudes under the northern part of the Duero Basin, then fading away and being visible again at 50 km, and along an interval between 80 and 110 km distance.
-This reflector might continue below the Central System with two conspicuous reflections at 16 s.
-The reflector can be followed up again below the Tajo Basin and Toledo Mountains where it gradually shallows from 14 to 13 s TWT.
-Below this interface, another discontinuous reflector is found between 19-20 s TWT.
-As before, this feature is more visible under the Duero Basin and only clear again at a distance of 230 km.
+A reflector can be followed up below the Tajo Basin and Toledo Mountains 14 to 13 s TWT.
+Another possible reflector at 19-20 s TWT is doubtfully visible under the Duero Basin and at a distance of 230 km.
 At latter times, there are no clear arrivals with high enough continuity as to define a reflector (Fig. 4).